ameba23/lowtechnetwork/docs/community_run_communication.md

 -----

-The radio spectrum, like other kinds of space, has been divided into discrete parts of which the majority is resverved for companies who will sell it back to us to use. to use it in a genuinely decentralised way we might need to disrespect the rules of bandwidth ownership.
+The radio spectrum, like other kinds of space, has been divided into discrete parts of which the majority is resverved for authorities, military, or companies who will sell it back to us to use.
+To use it in a genuinely decentralised way we might need to disrespect the idea of bandwidth ownership.

 ### amateur radio